 Jan S. Lewin, PhD, CCC-SLP, BCS-S, is a Professor in the Head and Neck Surgery Department, and Section Chief of Speech Pathology and Audiology at The University of Texas M.D.
 Anderson Cancer Center.
 Dr. Lewin received her undergraduate and graduate degrees from the University of Michigan and her Ph.D. from Michigan State University.
 She is a recognized authority on speech and swallowing outcomes in oncology patients.
 Dr. Lewin is a regularly invited faculty participant to national and international cancer survivorship programs and public education networks.
 She has authored over 100 journal articles, 20 book chapters, among other publications, on the topic of functional restoration of speech and swallowing.
 Under her direction, the Speech Pathology and Audiology program at M.D.
 Anderson is recognized as the premier program for functional rehabilitation of oncology patients.

-Financial — Jan Lewin is presenter of online CE courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Jan Lewin is a presenter of online CE courses sponsored by Northern Speech Services; receives royalty payments.

 Nonfinancial — Jan Lewin has no relevant nonfinancial relationships to disclose.

-Christy Ludlow, PhD, CCC-SLP, (Retired) is one of the premiere researchers in the field of Speech-Language Pathology.
+Christy Ludlow, PhD, CCC-SLP, (Retired) is one of the premier researchers in the field of Speech-Language Pathology.
 Dr. Ludlow specializes in voice and swallowing neurophysiology and disorders and is a frequently invited international lecturer on the diagnosis and management of voice and swallowing disorders.
 Dr. Ludlow's research has been published in numerous leading peer-reviewed journals covering neuroimaging, neurophysiology, dysphagia and Speech Pathology, among others.

 Dr. Ludlow recently retired as Professor in the Department of Communication Sciences and Disorders at James Madison University in Virginia where she taught courses on voice, neuroanatomy, neurophysiology and clinical trials.
-She also developed the Laboratory on Neural Bases of Communication and Swallowing and currently is active in research focusing on the role of sensory feedback in neural control for voice, speech and swallowing; the use of sensory enhancement during motor training for recovery from dysphagia; and the diagnosis and assessment of spasmodic dysphonia.
+She also developed the Laboratory on Neural Bases of Communication and Swallowing and currently is active in research focusing on the role of sensory feedback in neural control for voice, speech, and swallowing; the use of sensory enhancement during motor training for recovery from dysphagia; and the diagnosis and assessment of spasmodic dysphonia.

 Financial — Christy Ludlow serves as a research consultant for StimSwal; receives payment.

-Financial — Christy Ludlow authors books on building a research career and measuring voice, speech and swallowing for Plural Publishing, Inc.; receives royalty.
+Financial — Christy Ludlow authors books on building a research career and measuring voice, speech and swallowing for Plural Publishing, Inc.; receives a royalty.

 Nonfinancial — Christy Ludlow has no relevant nonfinancial relationships to disclose.